 Activities!

-Woodworking and blacksmith demonstrations · Traditional craft artisan demonstrations and displays by Ozark Folkways · Traditional item displays by the Arkansas Coalition of Marshallese · Hands-on fishing/casting demonstrations and other activities by J.B. and Johnelle Hunt Family Ozark Highlands Nature Center · Crystal Bridges Mobile Art Lab · Hmong Culture Club activities · Spring Creek activities by the Illinois River Watershed Partnership · Rag doll-making with the Rogers Historical Museum · Presentation and button-making with the Tontitown Historical Museum · Museum of Native American History · Arkansas Archeological Survey · University of Arkansas Museum · The Walmart Museum · Kids mini-train rides · Face Painting · Model train displays by Sugarcreek Model Railroad · Poet Noelia Cerna and her typewriter named Olivia · Club Bubble art and fun for all ages!
+Woodworking and blacksmith demonstrations · Traditional craft artisan demonstrations and displays by Ozark Folkways · Traditional item displays by the Arkansas Coalition of Marshallese · Hands-on fishing/casting demonstrations and other activities by J.B. and Johnelle Hunt Family Ozark Highlands Nature Center · Crystal Bridges Mobile Art Lab · Hmong Culture Club · League of Women Voters of Washington County · Hispanic Women’s Association of Arkansas · Amazeum · Clinton House · Old State House · University of Arkansas Special Collections · Peel Museum · Historic Cane Hill · Arkansas Air and Military Museum · Spring Creek activities by the Illinois River Watershed Partnership · Rag doll-making with the Rogers Historical Museum · One Community · Alcance · The David and Barbara Pryor Center for Arkansas Oral and Visual History with on the spot oral history recording · Presentation and button-making with the Tontitown Historical Museum · Museum of Native American History · Arkansas Archeological Survey · University of Arkansas Museum · Prairie Grove Battlefield State Park · Kids mini-train rides · Face painting · Model train displays by Sugarcreek Model Railroad Club · Poet Noelia Cerna and her typewriter named Olivia · Visit by Strike the Sasquatch of the Northwest Arkansas Naturals · Bubble art and fun for all ages!

 Food Trucks!